Ethics for Case Managers, Part 3

 - Educate all team members on appropriate professional behaviors that are consistent with the organization’s code of conduct.

 - Hold all team members accountable for modeling desirable behaviors.

 - Develop and implement policies and procedures or processes that address:

 - Responding to patients and families who witness inappropriate behaviors

 - In developing these policies and procedures, solicit input from an interprofessional team that includes representation of medical and nursing teams, administrators, and other employees.

-Healthcare professionals must become educated in the recognition of and response to workplace violence, including effective de-escalation communication techniques and appropriate ways to manage an aggressive individual.
+As part of their commitment to ethical practice, case managers must become educated in the recognition of and response to workplace violence, including effective de-escalation communication techniques and appropriate ways to manage an aggressive individual.
 Employees must also make a commitment to safety and health by making themselves accountable for modeling appropriate behaviors among coworkers.